WasmEdge/docs/docs/contribute/plugin/develop_plugin_c.md

   mkdir src include build
   ```

-- **Add configuration files**: Add configuration files specifying the plugin name, version, and dependencies.
-The specific files and their content depend on the chosen programming language and build system.
+- **Add configuration files**: Add configuration files specifying the plug-in name, version, and dependencies.
+The specific files and content depend on the chosen programming language and build system.

-- **Add any necessary libraries or dependencies**: Include any required libraries or dependencies for your plugin.
-Modify the configuration files created in the previous step to include the necessary dependencies.
+- **Add any necessary libraries or dependencies**: Include any required libraries or dependencies for your plug-in.
+Modify the configuration files created in the previous step to include the required dependencies.

-## Write the plugin code
+## Write the plug-in code

 To create a plug-in with host functions and modules, follow these steps:

-- **Implement host function definitions**: In this step, you need to define the host functions that will be imported when instantiating the WASM module.
+- **Implement host function definitions**: In this step, you must define the host functions that will be imported when instantiating the WASM module.
 These functions will perform specific operations and return results.

-  Therefore, developers can implement their plug-in host functions first, the same as the [host functions in WasmEdge C API](/embed/c/reference/latest.md#host-functions).
+  Therefore, developers can first implement their plug-in host functions, like the [host functions in WasmEdge C API](/embed/c/reference/latest.md#host-functions).

 <!-- prettier-ignore -->
 :::note
 For more details about the [external data](/embed/c/host_function.md#host-data) and [calling frame context](/embed/c/host_function.md#calling-frame-context), please refer to the host function guide.
 :::

-  Here's an example of two host functions, `HostFuncAdd` and `HostFuncSub`, that add and subtract two `int32_t` numbers respectively:
+  Here's an example of two host functions, `HostFuncAdd` and `HostFuncSub`, that add and subtract two `int32_t` numbers, respectively:

   ```c
   #include <wasmedge/wasmedge.h>